 EU General Data Protection Regulation: 5 Implications for the Print Industry

-The EU General Data Protection Regulation (GDPR) comes into effect in May 2018.
-By then, if your organization handles personal data of EU individuals, you must comply or face fines of up to €20m, or 4% of annual global turnover.
+The EU General Data Protection Regulation (GDPR) went into effect on May 25, 2018.
+If your organization handles personal data of EU individuals, you must comply or face fines of up to €20m, or 4% of annual global turnover.

 So what does the new regulation mean for the print industry?
 Here are five important starting points:

 1. Understanding “Data Controller” and “Data Processor” The first step for any company in the print industry is to understand whether they are classified as a data controller or data processor.
 Both have obligations under the new regulation.
 A “data controller” determines the purposes and the means for which any personal data is to be processed (e.g. a bank) and a “data processor” processes that personal data on behalf of the controller (e.g. a print company).

 Organizations, regardless of classification, may need to appoint a data protection officer (DPO).
 Working alongside other departments, DPO tasks include monitoring compliance with GDPR, advising and informing the organization and its employees about their obligations, and acting as the point of contact for supervisory authorities and individuals whose data is processed.